 Changes in the student's class schedule may result in cancellation of the loan application or delay in disbursement of the financial aid.
-Prior to any change in schedule, the student must contact the Financial Aid Office to verify the impact of the change.
+Prior to any change in schedule, the student must contact the student financial planning office to verify the impact of the change.